materialModels@UGent

 PhD candidate

-Please visit our general UGent-MMS and Composites websites to have a full overview of all the research topics on experimental mechanics, non-destructive testing (NDT) and advanced modeling strategies (Mean Field Homogenization, Variational methods, Reduced Order Modeling, Digital- and Particle-based methods, Multi-scale Homogenization).
+Please visit our general UGent-MMS and Composites websites to have an overview of all the research topics on experimental mechanics, non-destructive testing (NDT) and advanced modeling strategies (Mean Field Homogenization, Variational methods, Reduced Order Modeling, Digital- and Particle-based methods, Multi-scale Homogenization).

 Contact